1024ent/Machine-Learning-with-Python/README.md

 **About this repository**

 This repository is based on the Machine Learning with Python by IBM.
-All code errors in the lab are fixed
+All code errors in the lab are fixed.

 **Learn Machine Learning with Python**